cjlee112/pygr/doc/rest/tutorials/worldbase.rst

 download=True Mode
 ^^^^^^^^^^^^^^^^^^
-``worldbase`` provides powerful automation for allowing you to have both the convenience of obtaining resources automatically from remote servers, but also the performance of local resources stored on your computer(s).
+:mod:`worldbase` provides powerful automation for allowing you to have both the convenience of obtaining resources automatically from remote servers, but also the performance of local resources stored on your computer(s).
 If you specify the optional